code-and-effect/effective_assets/README.md

 product[photos][field2]
 ```

-Any additional field like this will be passed to the Asset and populate the 'extra' Hash attribute
+Any additional field like this will be passed to the Asset and populate the `extra` Hash attribute

 Note: Passing :limit => 2 will have no effect on a singular asset_box, which by definition has a limit of 1.